Why Film Rewards Overexposure and Digital Rewards Underexposure

 A meter reports a single number, but the consequences of acting on it differ between film and a digital sensor.
 The two media fail in opposite directions: film loses information first in the shadows, digital first in the highlights.
 Understanding why turns a vague rule of thumb into a deliberate strategy, because the safe direction to bias an exposure is not the same on each.

-A negative’s behavior is described by its characteristic curve, the plot of density against the logarithm of exposure.
-The curve has three regions: a toe, where the slope is low and tones are compressed; a long, roughly straight central section where exposure and density track proportionally; and a shoulder, where density levels off as the emulsion approaches maximum.
+A negative’s behaviour is described by its characteristic curve, the plot of density against the logarithm of exposure.
+The curve has three regions: a toe, where the slope is low and shadow tones are compressed; a long, roughly straight central section whose slope is the gamma, around 0.6 for a normally developed general-purpose film; and a shoulder, where density levels off as the emulsion approaches maximum.

 Why digital sensors fail the other way

-A digital sensor inverts the situation because its response to light is essentially linear.
-Each photosite accumulates charge in direct proportion to the photons it receives, up to a hard saturation point known as the full-well capacity.
+A digital sensor inverts the situation because its response is essentially linear.
+Each photosite accumulates charge in direct proportion to the photons it receives, up to a hard saturation point, the full-well capacity.
 There is no shoulder.
-Once a photosite fills, it returns the maximum value, and every brighter tone is recorded as the same clipped white with no gradation to recover.
+Once a photosite fills it returns the maximum value, and every brighter tone clips to the same white with no gradation to recover.

 Related posts